datastax/cassandra-data-apis/graphql/README.md

 Mutation consistency controls the number of replicas that must acknowledge a mutation before returning.
 This is used to tune the balance between data consistency and availability for writes.
+More information about write consistency levels can be found in [How is the consistency level configured?].

 ```graphql
 enum MutationConsistency {